Fees Free at the University

-The New Zealand government has introduced new policies to make tertiary study more affordable.
+The New Zealand government introduced Fees Free to make tertiary study more affordable.

 One year of fees-free study